 Parts of a Planning Permit

-- The first section provides details on the address of land and what the planning permit specifically allows.
+The first section provides details on the address of land and what the planning permit is for.

-- Underneath that are the list of conditions.
-The first condition is where the Council will request any changes that are needed to the plans before they can be endorsed.
-Other conditions that may be put on the planning permit include things such as drainage requirements, specific use controls such as hours of operation, car parking or crossover construction works as well as the time limit you have to enact the planning permit.
+Underneath that are the list of conditions.
+The first condition is where the Council commonly requests any changes that are needed to the plans before they can be endorsed.
+Other conditions that may be put on the planning permit include things such as drainage requirements,; specific use controls such as hours of operation details of car parking or crossover construction works as well as the time limit you have to enact the planning permit.

 At Change of Plan we specialise in getting town planning approval for our clients.
 If you are unsure whether you will need a town planning permit you can contact us to discuss your project and we will be able to advise you accordingly.